YuWVandy/YuWVandy2.github.io/_pages/home.md

 <ul>
 <li>[05/2022] My first author paper ‘Improving Fairness in Graph Neural Networks via Mitigating Sensitive Attribute Leakage’ is accepted at KDD’22 research track! </li>
 <li>[05/2022] Our paper 'On Structural Explanation of Bias in Graph Neural Networks' is accepted at KDD'22</li>
-<li>[05/2022] Our paper 'ChemicalX: A Deep Learning Library for Drug Pair Scoring' is accepted at KDD'22 and corresponding open-source library is available <a href='https://github.com/astrazeneca/chemicalx'>here</a></li>
+<li>[05/2022] Our paper <a href="https://arxiv.org/abs/2202.05240">"ChemicalX: A Deep Learning Library for Drug Pair Scoring"</a> is accepted at KDD'22 and corresponding open-source library is available <a href='https://github.com/astrazeneca/chemicalx'>here</a></li>
 <li>[05/2022] Invited to serve as the Web Chair at ICDM'22! </li>
 <li>[04/2022] Honored to win Vanderbilt’s C.F.Chen Best Paper Award!
 Extremely appreciate the help from my advisor Dr. Derr! </li>
 <li>[04/2022] Poster presentation at SDM’22 Doctoral Forum! </li>